krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 {{- end }}
 ```

-Note that in this example, we used a "short-circuit nil guard" / incremental nil-check chain to ensure that the resources exist and have a `status` field with an `id` before trying to access it.
+Note that in this example, we used a "**short-circuit nil guard**" / incremental nil-check chain to ensure that the resources exist and have a `status` field with an `id` before trying to access it.
 For example, `{{- if and $project $project.status $project.status.id }}` checks that `$project` is not nil, that it has a `status` field, and that the `status` field has an `id` field.
 Otherwise the template would fail with a nil pointer dereference error if any of the resources do not exist or do not have the expected fields.